jg925/ece3400_2019-team10/labs/lab1.md

 ```

 We were also tasked with adjusting the brightness of an LED with the potentiometer.
+To do this, we left our potentiometer on the board as it was in the previous section.
+We then
+wired a red LED to digital output 3 through a 330Ω resistors.
+We selected output 3 because it has pulse width modulation
+capabilities, which we need to vary the brightness of the LED as we turn the potentiometer.
+Finally, we modified the code from the previous section so that we now write to port 3 based on the voltage reading.
-A clip of that is shown below, along with the modified code that was used.
+A clip of the results are shown below, along with the modified code that was used.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/P90ZEs6cvP0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>